polako-rs/constructivism/README.md

 cargo add constructivism
 ```

-Constructivism can be inlined into you library as for example `yourlibrary_constructivism` within `constructivist` crate.
+Constructivism can be inlined into you library as for example `your_library_constructivism` within `constructivist` crate.
 See [instructions](./crates/constructivist).

 ## Guide